He kotuku rerenga tahi

-At the Association of Teachers of Visually Impaired (ATVI) conference held in Tauranga in 2003 it was proposed that an award be established in memory of Barbara Armitage who at the time of her death had been a Resource Teacher Vision based in Dunedin.
+At the ATVI conference held in Tauranga in 2003 it was proposed that a suitable memorial be established in memory of Barbara Armitage who at the time of her death was a Resource Teacher Vision based in Dunedin.

-Wellington artist Matt Gauldie was commissioned to cast a Kotuku trophy which was jointly funded by ATVI and SPEVI.
-The inscription on the trophy reads ‘He kotuku rerenga tahi’ a whakatauki or Maori proverb which means ‘a white heron's flight is seen but once’.
-This refers to a very special and rare event which in this case refers to the unique contribution of the recipient to the blind and low vision education sector, particularly in the areas of leadership, innovation and commitment.
+Wellington artist Matt Gauldie was commissioned to cast a Kotuku for this award.
+It bears the inscription "He kotuku rerenga tahi” a whakatauki or proverb, which means "a white heron's flight is seen but once".
+It is used to indicate a very special and rare event, and in this case refers to the unique contribution of the recipient.

 Award Protocols

-- Nominations for the award will be accepted from SPEVI (NZ) or ATVI members only.
+2. Nominations for the award be will be accepted from SPEVI NZ members only.

-- The recipient of the award will be decided by a committee comprising 2 SPEVI (NZ) executive members and 2 members of the ATVI association executive.
-(Should a member of the committee be nominated they would stand down from the selection process and be replaced).
+4. The recipient of the award will be decided by a committee comprising 3 SPEVI NZ executive members and a nominated representative currently or previously involved in blind and low vision education.
+Should a member of the committee be nominated they would stand down from the selection process and be replaced.
 The decision of the committee will be final.

-- The award will be presented at a suitable occasion when a large group of SPEVI (NZ) and ATVI members are present.
-The award will also be recognised at the SPEVI biennial conference.
+5. The award will be presented at a suitable occasion when a large group of SPEVI NZ members are present.
+The recipient of the award will also be recognised at the SPEVI biennial conference.

-- If no nominations are received in any year the trophy will be held on display at BLENNZ Homai Campus until the next round of nominations.
+7. If no nominations are received in any year the trophy will be held on display at BLENNZ Homai campus until the next round of nominations.

-- SPEVI (NZ) will take responsibility for engraving the recipient’s name on the award prior to the formal presentation.
+8. SPEVI NZ will take responsibility for engraving the recipient’s name on the award prior to the formal presentation.
+A photograph of the recipient and their contribution will be included on the SPEVI website and Facebook pages and may also be shared across other sector groups.

-- The recipient will hold the award for a period of two years and be responsible for insuring the award while in their possession.
-Should the award be lost or damaged SPEVI (NZ) will undertake to find a suitable replacement.
+9. The recipient will hold the award for a period of two years and be responsible for insuring the award while in their possession.
+Should the award be lost or damaged SPEVI NZ will undertake to find a suitable replacement.

 Award Recipients